Hi, i'm Natascha van Eijk

 So the interest in bit fitting started and within a month i had all kind of brands in store and the pioneering began.
 Not everything that distributers and manufacturers of bits tell you is correct, i can tell you that!
 But it also has to do with the riding style, the discipline you and your horse are competing in and the conformation and posture of your horse.

 There is even a big difference in riding styles per country.
 In the Netherlands we have a lot of really nice riders, but also a lot of riders that ride with a severe pressure.
 Haven taken all these factors into account, ICPBC bitfit consulting is so much more than just changing bits.
 I started with Bitsymmetry and very soon i ended up bit fitting (mostly dressage) horses with riders from all over the world.
 I worked the first years till midnight every night and tried to be as creative as possible with solutions that fitted the horse but also the rider.
-So no tight nosebands, lots of explaining, most of the times treating the horse partly or completely, instead of fitting and referring to others like veterinarians, when the cause of the connection on the bit problem was not a bit related cause.
-The connection on the bit, was and is where it all comes together.
+So no tight nosebands, lots of explaining, most of the times treating the horse partly or completely, in combination with fitting the correct bit and referring to others like veterinarians, when the cause of the contact issue is bigger.
+The connection and contact, was and is where it all comes together.